pgElephant/pgraft/docs/user-guide/tutorial.md

-# pgraft Tutorial: Complete Setup and Usage Guide
+# pgraft Tutorial: Complete Setup and Usage Guide (pgElephant Suite)

-This tutorial will walk you through setting up a complete pgraft cluster from scratch, including installation, configuration, and advanced usage scenarios.
+This tutorial will walk you through setting up a complete **pgraft** cluster from scratch, including installation, configuration, and advanced usage scenarios.
+All steps, scripts, and best practices are up to date and consistent with the unified [pgElephant](https://pgelephant.com) suite.

 ## Table of Contents